Published On: Mar 25 2013 06:17:39 PM CDTUpdated On: Mar 28 2016 01:00:00 AM CDT

 1969: Dwight D. Eisenhower, the 34th president of the United States, dies of congestive heart failure at the age of 78 at Walter Reed Army Hospital in Washington, D.C.
 Before becoming president in 1953, Eisenhower had been a five-star general in the United States Army during World War II and served as Supreme Commander of the Allied Forces in Europe.
 As president, he launched the Interstate Highway System, the Defense Advanced Research Projects Agency, which led to the Internet, and the National Aeronautics and Space Administration.

-1966: Salt of the rap group Salt-N-Pepa (at right with Sandra "Pepa" Denton), whose best known songs include "Push It," "Let's Talk About Sex," "Shoop" and "Whatta Man," is born Cheryl James in Brooklyn, N.Y.
+1966: Salt of the rap group Salt-N-Pepa (at right with Sandra "Pepa" Denton), whose best known songs include "Push It," "Let's Talk About Sex," "Shoop" and "Whatta Man," is born Cheryl James in Brooklyn, New York.

 1963: Alfred Hitchcock's thriller "The Birds" premieres in New York City.
 The movie, starring Tippi Hedren, Rod Taylor, Jessica Tandy and Suzanne Pleshette, depicts a California town that is suddenly, and for unexplained reasons, the subject of a series of widespread and violent bird attacks over the course of a few days.